Wormav/Ft_transcendence/README.md

 # 🎮 Ft_transcendence

+> ⚠️ **Important Notice**: This repository contains only the frontend part of the project.
+For the complete project including backend and Docker containers, please visit the main repository at [https://github.com/EricBrvs/ft_transcendance](https://github.com/EricBrvs/ft_transcendance)

 ## 🚀 Description

 Ft_transcendence is a modern web project that offers a real-time Pong gaming experience with an elegant user interface and social features, built as part of the 42 school curriculum.